OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-07.md

 ## Micah 7:15

-> Just as when you came out from the land of Egypt,
+> Yet just as when you came out from the land of Egypt,
-> I will display wonders to you.
+> So I will display my wonders to you.

 ## Micah 7:16